 On May 2, 2010, the Company, through its wholly-owned subsidiary, TMI, entered into mining lease agreements and a surface use agreement (collectively, the "Black Butte Agreements") with the owners of the Black Butte copper-silver property in central Montana, United States.
-This portion of the Black Butte property consists of approximately 7,684 acres of fee-simple lands.
-The Company has also staked 239 Federal unpatented lode mining claims consisting of 4,541 acres in in central Montana.
+This portion of the Black Butte property consists of approximately 7,684 acres of fee-simple lands and 4,541 acres in 239 Federal unpatented lode mining claims in central Montana.